ibrahimsugun/AvukatGPT_Training/README.md

 ### Overview

-This repository contains training datasets for **AvukatGPT**, a legal AI assistant specialized in Turkish law.
+This repository contains training datasets for **YASAMASA**, a legal AI assistant specialized in Turkish law.
 The dataset includes comprehensive legal materials, case law, and legal documentation formatted for both fine-tuning and RAG (Retrieval Augmented Generation) applications.

 ### Repository Structure